-There is a “government”.
+There is a Government.

-There is an “It”.
+There is a System.

-The System – unfortunately – is immortal, while humans are not.
+The System – unfortunately – is immortal, while individual humans are not.
 This means it can keep growing through generations in power and scope – as long as there are humans available to fill vacancies within it.
-“Individual freedom” to The System is an outdated luxury, an impediment to obtaining a perfect, regulated world.
-Those of us who believe in the goodness of the human heart may be a dying breed, as The System keeps expanding.
-Soon Artificial Intelligence (AI) may be able to rule without any human input at all.
+Individual Freedom to the System is an outdated, illogical luxury, an impediment to obtaining a perfectly regulated world.
+Those of us who believe in the goodness of the human heart may be a dying breed as the System keeps expanding.
+Soon Artificial Intelligence (AI) may be able to rule us all with minimum human input.